 What causes it?

 The events that trigger an adjustment disorder vary from person to person.
 Adults may be troubled by work, money, or marriage problems.
-Teens are more likely bothered by school or conflict with parents.
-They also may find it hard to cope with a divorce or sex.
+Teens are often more likely bothered by school or conflict with parents.
+They also may find it hard to cope with a divorce or sexual issues.
 The death of a loved one can be especially hard to face.
 So can major life changes such as a move.
 Poverty or a lack of social skills may make matters worse.

 What can be done?

 Adjustment disorders can almost always be helped by therapy.
 You may feel relieved just to talk to someone.
 In some cases, only you and your therapist will meet.
 In others, your whole family may be involved.
 You might also join a group for people with this disorder.
 The support and concern of others can help you recover more quickly.